namacha/python-magichue/README.md

 ## Changing mode
 Magichue blub has a built-in flash patterns.

-To check current mode, just
+To check current mode or speed, just
 ```python
 print(light.mode)
 ```